spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-integrating-any-search-engine-into-a-project.md

 To load and map data properly, you might have to adjust data loaders, expanders, and mappers in `ProductPageSearchDependencyProvider`, both for product abstract and product concrete.

-Having completed these steps, you should have the search engine integrated into your project.
+Having completed these steps, you the search engine must be integrated into your project.

 ## Using search service provider in Glue API

-The current version of catalog-search in Glue has more requirements for the response.
+The current version of the catalog search in Glue has more requirements for the response.

-It expects that `sort` value in the response supports `toArray` function and contains fields `sortParamNames`, `sortParamLocalizedNames`, `currentSortParam`, `currentSortOrder`.
-As a reference, use the `RestCatalogSearchSortTransfer` transfer object
+It expects that `sort` value in the response supports `toArray` function and contains `sortParamNames`, `sortParamLocalizedNames`, `currentSortParam`, and `currentSortOrder` fields.
+As a reference, use the `RestCatalogSearchSortTransfer` transfer object.